razaraz/BoggleSolver/README.txt

   - Traverse dictionary tree in parallel asynchronously
   - Mark duplicates before adding
-  - Read dictionary by blocks rather than line XXXXXXXX
+  - Read dictionary by blocks rather than line
+  - Assume dictionaries are sorted, and traverse the tree along with reading the words XXXXXXXX
   - CHECK !Cache neighbor and children position maps maybe??
   - CHECK Save another tree backwards maybe to retrace